eead-csic-compbio/eead-csic-compbio.github.io/README.md

 Hello,
-here we distribute software and scripts produced at the [Laboratory of Computational Biology at EEAD-CSIC](http://www.eead.csic.es/compbio).
+here we publish random scripts produced at the [Laboratory of Computational Biology at EEAD-CSIC](http://www.eead.csic.es/compbio).